3D Printing Introduction

 Few fields illustrate the life-changing potential of 3D Printing as vividly as the medical industry.
 From personalized medical devices to biocompatible implants, additive manufacturing addresses long-standing healthcare challenges by enabling customized, precise, and rapid solutions.

+One of the most impactful applications is producing medical implants tailored to individual patients.
 Implants are among the most extensively 3D-printed medical parts, especially for orthopedic and cranial procedures.
-Companies use metal 3D printers (often employing titanium alloys like Ti-6Al-4V) to fabricate implants with porous lattice surfaces that encourage bone ingrowth, something not easily achievable with conventional manufacturing.
-These porous or lattice structures can improve the biocompatibility and stability of the implant integration.
+Companies use metal 3D printers (often employing titanium alloys like Ti-6Al-4V) to fabricate implants with porous lattice surfaces that encourage bone ingrowth.

 3D Printing in the Automotive Industry